Tyler Eifert Injury Might Be Too Gruesome to Watch

 On the second offensive play of the second half, Eifert hauled in a two-yard reception from quarterback Andy Dalton before being dragged down in brutal fashion by Atlanta linebacker De’Vondre Campbell.

+Game play stopped for roughly 10 minutes.
+Teammates took a knee as Eifert was carted off the field.
+According to CBS, the tight end was not taken to the hospital.

-Eifert was having a big day in a high-scoring matchup, leading his team with four receptions at the time of his injury.
-He totaled 38 yards and scored a touchdown on his team’s first drive of the game.
+Eifert was having a big day in a high-scoring affair, leading his team with four receptions at the time of his injury.
+The 28-year-old totaled 38 yards and scored a touchdown on his team’s first drive of the game.

 Injuries have plagued Eifert’s career, dating back to his college days.
 As a freshman at Notre Dame in 2009, he played in just one game before a back injury ended his season.

-Eifert made 15 starts as a rookie in 2013, missing Cincinnati’s finale with a stinger injury.
-But he appeared in just 24 games in the subsequent four seasons, and it appears he’ll miss extended time this year.
+Eifert made 15 starts as a rookie in 2013, missing Cincinnati’s finale with a shoulder stinger.
+But he appeared in just 24 games in the subsequent four seasons.
+In that span, he missed time with a dislocated elbow, a neck stinger, a Grade 1 concussion, a Grade 3 left ankle sprain, a Grade 1 knee strain, and multiple issues with his back, and it appears he’ll miss extended time this year.

+But he’s been productive when he’s played, amassing 138 receptions for 1,678 yards and 20 touchdowns in 42 games heading into Sunday.

+Before the season, Bengals head coach Marvin Lewis said in a press conference that he hoped Eifert wouldn’t play more than 50 snaps in any game this season so as to keep him healthy.

 Discuss on Facebook